scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/norway.md

 * UK brands are trusted there
 * English is widely spoken in business there
 * it has a high standard of living, so people have money to spend
-* it’s economy is stable
+* its economy is stable

 ## What we could sell more of